garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Optimization Bias.md

 		- [[2024 Semester 1/COMPSCI361 - Machine Learning/Overfitting|Overfitting]] of the [[Validation Error]]

 #compsci361example
-- Consider a multiple-choice (a, b, c, d) test with 10 quesitons
+- Consider a multiple-choice (a, b, c, d) test with 10 questions
 	- If you choose answers randomly, expected grade is 25% (no bias)
 	- If you fill out 2 tests randomly & pick the best, expected grade is 33%
 		- [[Optimization Bias]] of ~8%
-	-
+	- If you take the best among 10 random tests, expected